ONSdigital/application-profile/csv.md

 ##### Observation status columns

 When creating observation status columns a naming convetion helps users understand how they relate to the observation to the qualification.
-In this case for a given column name containing observations, the observation status column column should have the same name as the observation column plus `_status` as a suffix.
+In this case for a given column name containing observations, the observation status column should have the same name as the observation column plus `_status` as a suffix.
 For example an observation column called `observation` should have a corresponding observation status called `observation_status`.

 #### Measure columns